Last Updated on August 23, 2022.

 Nocturnal vs. Crepuscular vs. Diurnal

-- Some hedgehogs may exhibit crepuscular activity, meaning they are active in early morning and early evening, but hedgehogs are generally considered to be primarily nocturnal in nature.
+- Some hedgehogs may exhibit crepuscular activity, meaning they are active in early morning and early evening, but hedgehogs are considered to be primarily nocturnal.

-- No matter how the hedgehog is technically defined or described, each hedgehog is going to have his or her own schedule of activity or routine.
+- No matter how the hedgehog is technically defined or described, each is going to have its own schedule of activities or routine.